 Read Romans 1:16 and 1 Corinthians 1:18.
 The Greek word for power is dunamis-from which we get the word dynamite.
 It means "force, miraculous power, ability, mighty work."
 In our culture we tend not to think of forgiveness as a powerful force, but as a fairly feeble response from someone who has been victimized.
-In wh at ways can you see forgiveness as being a very strong power?
+In what way you see forgiveness as being a very strong pow er?